MicrosoftDocs/SupportArticles-docs/support/mem/intune/ios-scep-failure-no-getcacaps.md

      > [!NOTE]
      > Android devices have a similar issue, but the error message is different.

 - The signature algorithm of the Root or Intermediate certificate is not supported by the device or OS.
-Root or Intermediate Issuing CA Certs using Signature Algorithm RSASSA-PSS (SHA-1) also present similar issues.
+Root or Intermediate Issuing CA Certs using are using Signature Algorithm RSASSA-PSS or SHA-1.

 ## Solution